heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ### Contract Admins
-The contract owner has the ability to assign contract admins, and they are also authorized to adjust individual pool parameters like minimum staking amount, staking duration, and interest rates.
+The contract owner has the ability to assign contract admins, and they are also authorized to adjust individual pool parameters like minimum staking amount or pool status.

 | Function                          | Access Tier | Description |
 |:----------------------------------|:------------|:------------------------------------------------------|